Volatility Adjusted or Volatility Based Stop Loss & No Math

 Use common sense when you purchase.
 It is not wise to place a stop loss 10% below your purchase price if you purchase the stock when it is 12% above its support.
 Trending stocks tend to revisit the rising support levels represented by their trendline.
 That means your 10% sell order is likely to be triggered even if nothing of significance has happened.
 If a stock returns to its trendline, that does not mean it has made a significant change in direction.
 It is normal for stocks to do so.
 If, on the other hand, you buy when the stock is only 1% to 2% above support, your 10% stop loss will not be triggered unless the stock falls enough to penetrate all the support that exists immediately above your stop order.
 In this case that's a penetration of 8% or more, and it is not easy to decline that much through buying demand (support or buying demand can be identified by the existence of a trendline or region of consolidation).
 If the sellers can overwhelm all the buyers waiting to buy just above your sell order (and they will have done so if your stop loss is triggered), then something very significant and very negative has happened.
 Under those conditions, you should want your sell order to be executed.

 Swing traders usually adjust their stop loss every day.
 They may even adjust the stop loss one or more times during the day if the price changes significantly.
 Intermediate-term and long-term investors might get by with weekly adjustments.
-Most swing traders have a targeted holding period of a few days to a month.
-Such a trader might prefer to use a stop loss of about 3%.
-Though most experienced traders base their sell orders on the action and volatility of the stock rather than on a straight percentage, we’ll use a percentage approach here because is is easier to conceptualize (check our Tutorial #24 for more on the volatility-adjusted stop loss).
-Thus our hypothetical trader might place his stop loss 3% below the highest low, close, or high reached by the stock since its purchase.
-For example, he might place it 3% below the highest high to lock in most of any upward surge.
-One strategy he could use is to keep raising the stop loss as the stock rises so that it is always 3% below the highest low until the stock accelerates or surges.
-If the stock suddenly surges, he could then follow the stock up with the stop loss placed 3% below the highest high.
+Most swing traders have a targeted holding period of a few days to a month (check our Tutorial #24 for more on the volatility-adjusted stop loss).
+Thus our hypothetical trader might place his stop loss 2 standard deviations below the highest low, close, or high reached by the stock since its purchase.
+For example, 2 standard deviations below the highest high to lock in most of any upward surge.
+One strategy he could use is to keep raising the stop loss as the stock rises so that it is always 2 standard deviations below the highest low until the stock accelerates or surges.
+If the stock suddenly surges, he could then follow the stock up with the stop loss placed 2 standard deviations below the highest high.
 That way, when the stock collapses, he will lock in a greater percentage of the gain achieved by the stock before its meltdown.
-More aggressive traders will use even tighter stop losses than 3%.
-Some will use 3% below the highest close or 2% below the highest low, and so on.
+More aggressive traders will use even tighter stop losses.
+Some will use 1.5 standard deviations below the highest close or 1 standard deviation below the highest low, and so on.
 These traders have a shorter time horizon and are attempting to capture the gains from short-term surges in price (where the percentage gain is greater relative to the amount of time invested).
 The specifics of order placement are tied to the investment time horizon and the volatility of the stock.
 The trader must determine the kind of stock moves he wants to capture.
-Of course the ideal would be to use volatility-adjusted stop losses.
-We have used percent figures just for the sake of simplicity and easy comprehension.
-As you will see, it does not take advanced knowledge of statistics and probability theory to use volatility-adjusted sell orders.

 Stop losses based on volatility or definable support are much less likely to be triggered by a random fluctuation in price.
-Some will use the ATR (average true range) in calculating the sell point, but we will not go into that right now.
-Others will base their sell point on the 20-day (or 4-week) low.
-The thinking behind this approach is that if the stock falls below the lowest price it has seen in the last 4 weeks, then it is no longer trending upwards.
-Therefore they place their order just below that low (this price is provided for each stock in The Valuator).
-More aggressive traders base their stop-loss on a 10-day low or some shorter period.
+Some will use direct measures of a stock's volatility, such as the standard deviation, the ATR (the average true range), or some estimate of volatility in placing their stop losses.
 If there is a definable trendline, traders will often set their sell price 3% below the current value of the trendline if closing prices are used and an order is not actually placed with a broker (this is called a "mental" stop loss).
 However if the stop loss is to be exercised in real time while the market is open, many traders will place the sell order a little more than 6% below the current value of the trendline.
 The greater distance is to compensate for the fact that there are often intra-day spikes that could unnecessarily trigger a sale.
 The closing price is the final valuation given to the stock and it is the price at which traders are most comfortable leaving their money committed overnight.
 This figure has less volatility than the low or high.
 Therefore stop losses that are based on the close can be closer, but if they are actually placed with a broker they could be triggered by an intraday spike.